 The music was new to me too.
-My mom’s radio at home was tuned to the Bobbys (Darin, Rydell, Vee), Brenda Lee, Lawrence Welk, Paul Anka, Connie Francis, Pat Boone, Percy Faith and so on.
+At home my mom’s radio was tuned to the Bobbys (Darin, Rydell, Vee), Brenda Lee, Lawrence Welk, Paul Anka, Connie Francis, Pat Boone, Percy Faith, and so on.
 I didn’t know music could be so visceral until I heard the Vandals play live on a summer night.

 A few months later, during the winter, I had a birthday and officially became a teenager.
-As I was riding the bus from school, I noticed groups of girls excitedly huddled around transistor radios every time certain songs were played.
+On the bus from school, I noticed groups of girls excitedly huddled around transistor radios every time certain songs were played.